Xemin0/HPC_Proj/README.md

-# Parallelizing 2D Fast-Fourier Transform Implemented with Cooley-Tukey Algorithm
+# Parallelizing 2D Fast-Fourier Transform Implemented with Cooley-Tukey Algorithm Using CUDA

 ## File Structure
 **Each folder has (and will have) its respective `readme` describing what type of modules should be placed inside**